Tunes of Glory: Box office

+Critical reception

+The film was generally well received by critics, with the acting, in particular, garnering praise.

+The Monthly Film Bulletin wrote: "In Tunes of Glory, Ronald Neame and his writer James Kennaway have sketched in the corruptions, tensions and intrigues of life in a Highland Regiment's officers' quarters with enough acerbity to make an interesting melodrama.
+Unfortunately, one cannot put it higher than that.
+It is not merely that they have thrown away a good idea on an embarrassingly sentimental ending; they have lowered the temperature throughout by throwing in such irrelevancies as a thread or two of conventionally-handled love interest ... and some stagey exhibitions of quaint humour on the part of the lower ranks.
+False touches and caricature abound; sympathies switching disconcertingly from side to side as the plot, rather than the disappointingly underdeveloped characters, dictates.
+Nevertheless, there are good'ish supporting performances from Dennis Price, Gordon Jackson and Duncan MacRae: all the scenes in which Barrow makes his presence newly felt are observed with brisk authority; and the sets are suitably claustrophobic.
+Alhough Alec Guinness (made up to look alarmingly like Stan Laurel) can only intermittently suggest a tough, blaspheming old campaigner, John Mills succeeds in establishing the gradual cracking of Barrow's confidence with a nervous conviction not always evident in the parts written."

-Writing in Esquire, Dwight Macdonald called Tunes of Glory a "limited but satisfying tale", and wrote that "it is one of those films, like Zinnemann's Sundowners, which are of little interest cinematically and out of fashion thematically (no sex, no violence, no low life) and yet manage to be very good entertainment".
+Writing in Esquire, Dwight Macdonald called Tunes of Glory a "limited but satisfying tale", and wrote that "It is one of those films, like Zinnemann's Sundowners (1960), which are of little interest cinematically and out of fashion themaically (no sex, no violence, no low life) and yet manages to be very good entertainment".

 The film was praised by Bosley Crowther of The New York Times, who wrote "Not only do Alec Guinness and John Mills superlatively adorn the two top roles in this drama of professional military men, but also every actor, down to the walk-ons, acquits himself handsomely."

 Variety called Ronald Neame's direction "crisp and vigorous", and said that Mills had a "tough assignment" to appear opposite Guinness, "particularly in a fundamentally unsympathetic role, but he is always a match for his co-star".

 The film's screenplay, and especially the final scene showing Sinclair's breakdown, was criticised by some critics at the time of release.
 One critic wrote in Sight & Sound that the ending was "inexcusable" and that the scene is "far less one of tragic remorse than gauchely contrived emotionalism".

 Tunes of Glory has a 73% rating on the Rotten Tomatoes review aggregation site.